-OHS offers students the opportunity to be part of the following CTSO's:

-Future Business Leaders of America - This club is advised by our business teacher and provides students with a rich amount of educational and professional opportunities to develop skills and knowledge related to business.
+OHS offers students the opportunity to be part of the following CTSO's: Future Business Leaders of America - This club is advised by our business teacher and provides students with a rich amount of educational and professional opportunities to develop skills and knowledge related to business.
 More information on the Wisconsin FBLA can be found here

 SkillsUSA - A partnership of students, teachers and industry working together to ensure America has a skilled workforce.
 SkillsUSA provides educational programs, events and competitions that support career and technical education in the nation's classrooms.
-This club is advised by our metal's teacher.
-More information on the Wisconsin SkillsUSA can be found here
+More information on Wisconsin SkillsUSA can be found here